Memory-Efficient LLM Pretraining via Minimalist Optimizer Design: Details of the experiments

 \item \textbf{\ourname{}} (Our method): Apart from parameter states, \ourname{} additionally stores first-order momentum of last-layer weight, which costs 0.131G.
 In total, \ourname{} requires 2.809G memory.

 \end{itemize}

-\subsection{Details of the experiments}
+\section{Details of the experiments}

+For all LLaMA experiments, we follow \cite{zhao2024galore} and set the sequence length to 256 and the batch size to 512, train using BF16 format and report evaluation perplexity as our metric.
+We also use a cosine learning rate with linear warm-up for the first 10\% of the iterations.
+For low-rank optimizers (GaLore, Fira and APOLLO) we follow their suggested hyperparameters (including the rank) but tune the learning rates.
+For Muon we follow the implementation from \cite{liu2025muon}.

 We performed wandb sweeps for all methods we tested up to models of size 350M, searching learning rates within \{0.00005, 0.0001, 0.0003, 0.0005, 0.001, 0.003, 0.005, 0.01\}.
 For the 1B model, due to resource constraints we manually tune the learning rates using as starting point the optimal learning rate from the 350M sweep.
 For \ourname{}, we use learning rate 1e-3 for models sizes 60M, 130M and 350M, 2e-4 for the 1B and 1e-4 for the 7B model.
-In addition, our reported result for the 1B model uses the same learning rate scaling technique used by Muon \citep{liu2025muon}, as we find to result to a minor gain; without it, the achieved perplexity for the 1B model is 14.34.
-Also, we set the last layer's momentum parameter $\beta=0.9$, being a common choice for first order momentum.
+In addition, our reported result for the 1B model uses the same learning rate scaling technique used by Muon \citep{liu2025muon}.
+Also, we set the last layer's momentum parameter $\beta=0.9$, being a common choice for first-order momentum.
 In addition, for all vector parameters we employ the Adam optimizer, following \cite{jordan2024muon,liao2024galore}.
 This does not influence the memory usage because the vector parameters are orders of magnitude smaller in size compared to the matrix parameters.